 Interested in partnering with us?

 Though we are open to all field trip inquiries, we prioritize partnering with Title-1 public schools where 70% or more of their student body qualifies for free or reduced lunch.
-Because we are committed to contributing towards equity in the sciences, we have an intentional focus on working with high-need students; more specifically with girls, black and brown students, English learners and recent immigrants, who have been traditionally under-represented in the sciences and historically lacked access to high quality science education.
+We are committed to contributing towards equity in the sciences, and have an intentional focus on providing programming for students typically under-represented in the sciences who have historically lacked access to high quality science education.